-- Hypotension in trauma needs blood products early, so minimize scene time.
-Goal for scene time in major trauma cases should be <10 min - Multiple casualty incident or obvious life threatening hemorrhage, consider Tourniquet Procedure and/or Hemostatic Dressing FIRST - Hemostatic Dressings are appropriate for hemorrhage that can't be controlled with a tourniquet, such as abdominal and pelvic wounds - Signs/Symptoms of Shock include: altered mental status, pallor, cap refill >3 sec, faint/absent peripheral pulses, hypotension (age defined)
+Hypotension in trauma needs blood products early, so minimize scene time.
+Goal for scene time in major trauma cases should be <10 min

+Multiple casualty incident or obvious life threatening hemorrhage, consider Tourniquet Procedure and/or Hemostatic Dressing FIRST

+- Hemostatic Dressings are appropriate for hemorrhage that can't be controlled with a tourniquet, such as junctional wounds in the groin or axilla. - Remember hemostatic agents are contraindicated in wounds that violate the thoracic or abdominal cavity; if unsure, use sterile roll gauze. - Signs/Symptoms of Shock include: altered mental status, pallor, cap refill >3 sec, faint/absent peripheral pulses, hypotension (age defined)